jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (b) the purposes of subsection (5)(ba), (c), and (d) and the purpose specified in section 215(1)(a).

 ### 214 Rate of levies
-(1) A registered owner of a motor vehicle must pay levies at an annual or other rate or rates prescribed in regulations made under this Act.
+(1) A person registered under Part 17 of the Land Transport Act 1998 in respect of a motor vehicle must pay levies at an annual or other rate or rates prescribed in regulations made under this Act.
-(2) A person who holds a trade licence issued under section 34(1) of the Transport (Vehicle and Driver Registration and Licensing) Act 1986 must pay levies at an annual or other rate or rates prescribed in regulations made under this Act.
+(2) A person who holds a trade plate issued under section 262(3) of the Land Transport Act 1998 must pay levies at an annual or other rate or rates prescribed in regulations made under this Act.
 (3) A registered owner of a motor vehicle that is a moped or motorcycle must pay, in accordance with this Act and regulations made under it, the prescribed Motorcycle Safety levy.
 (3A) Subsection (3) does not limit or affect subsection (1).
 (4) The levy payable under section 213(2)(c) is payable—